Ruxolitinib: Legal status

 In November 2011, ruxolitinib was approved by the U.S. Food and Drug Administration (FDA) for the treatment of intermediate or high-risk myelofibrosis based on results of the COMFORT-I and COMFORT-II Trials.

 In 2014, it was approved in polycythemia vera when there has been an inadequate response to or intolerance of hydroxyurea, based on the RESPONSE trial.

 In May 2019, the indication for ruxolitinib was expanded in the US to include steroid-refractory acute graft-versus-host disease.
 The indication was further expanded in the US in September 2021, for the treatment of chronic graft-versus-host disease (cGVHD) after failure of one or two lines of systemic therapy in people 12 years of age and older.

 In September 2021, ruxolitinib cream (sold under the brand name Opzelura) was approved for medical use in the United States for the treatment of mild to moderate atopic dermatitis (AD).
 It is the first topical Janus kinase inhibitor approved in the United States.

 In July 2022, ruxolitinib cream (sold under the brand name Opzelura) was approved for medical use in the United States for the treatment of vitiligo.

 On 23 February 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Opzelura, intended for the treatment of non-segmental vitiligo.
 The applicant for this medicinal product is Incyte Biosciences Distribution B.V.

 Research

-It is being investigated for plaque psoriasis, alopecia areata, relapsed diffuse large B-cell lymphoma, and peripheral T-cell lymphoma.
+It is being investigated for plaque psoriasis, alopecia areata, relapsed diffuse large B-cell lymphoma, peripheral T-cell lymphoma., and large granular lymphocyte leukemia.

 In February 2016, a phase III trial for pancreatic cancer was terminated due to insufficient efficacy.

 Eight weeks-treatment with ruxolitinib blunted senescent cell-mediated inhibition of adipogenesis and increased insulin sensitivity in 22-month-old mice.

 As of September 2019, a clinical trial is in progress to evaluate "Treatment Free Remission After Combination Therapy With Ruxolitinib Plus Tyrosine Kinase Inhibitors".